hth313/OS4/doc/reference.rst

 .. index:: jump via packed pointer

-These are a set of routines that fetched a packed pointer by offset from a given address.
-By using the ``GOSUB`` instruction to one of these entries, you perform a subroutine call to it.
-You can also use the ``GOLONG`` instruction to transfer control to it.
+This is a set of routines that fetch a packed pointer by offset displacement from a given base address and pass control to it.
+By using the ``GOSUB`` instruction to one of these routines you perform a table indirect call to a packed pointer address.
+You can also use the ``GOLONG`` instruction to just transfer control to it.

 .. literalinclude:: ../src/core.s
    :language: none